thepurpleowl/House-of-Codes/CONTRIBUTING.md

 -------
 1. Whenever you add a code in any subdirectory, update the README of that specific directory with the problem link.
 2. If you think there is a mistake OR you've a better/alternate solution, create an issue, assign to self, and raise a PR.
-3. Raise a new issue, assign to self, and implement for tasks related to a `collective_issue`.
+3. Raise a new issue, assign to self, and implement for new tasks.
 4. Nomeclature of files should be as follows
     **(PROBLEM_CODE)\_(EVENT_CODE).(FILE_TYPE)**